 Keeping lines of communication open within the organization and with the outside world is such an important part of a product manager’s role.
 Working with a coach will help you to understand and manage your own communication style, to work with others who may have a different style and to help you deliver the right messages in the right way.
 A good leader drives positive, reaffirming interactions with those around them.

 I have years’ of experience as a product management mentor working with clients from across multiple industry sectors.
 I am also a certified team coach and adopt the Rocket Model and 6 Team Conditions in my practice with product teams.

-Contact me @ email@example.com for more details on how I can support you to drive high performing product teams.
+Contact me @ email@example.com for more details on how I can support you to drive high performing product and strategic marketing teams.